Paul leads the London corporate real estate practice, which is fully embedded in the real estate team.

 Experience & expertise

-- Canada Pension Plan Investment Board on several UK development projects including Paradise Circus Birmingham, Wellington Place Leeds and Milton Park Oxford, as well as its 50:50 development joint venture with Land Securities Group to redevelop The Nova Estate (a circa £1 billion mixed-use office, retail and residential scheme) and on its subsequent sale of its interest in The Nova Estate in London for £445 million; on the circa £200 million joint venture acquisition with Hermes of Phase 2 at Paradise Circus Birmingham; and the joint venture acquisition with a multinational real estate company of a four-building circa £1.5 billion development scheme at the International Quarter, Stratford and on its on its joint venture with Federated Hermes on a new office building at Paradise Circus Birmingham
+- CPP Investments on several UK investments, including its 50:50 development joint venture with Land Securities Group to redevelop The Nova Estate (a circa £1 billion mixed-use office, retail and residential scheme) and on its subsequent sale of its interest in The Nova Estate in London for £445 million; on the circa £200 million joint venture acquisition with Hermes of Phase 2 at Paradise Circus Birmingham; and the joint venture acquisition with a multinational real estate company of a four-building circa £1.5 billion development scheme at the International Quarter, Stratford and on its on its joint venture with Federated Hermes on a new office building at Paradise Circus Birmingham

 - Brookfield on its disposal of Schroders' HQ, One London Wall Place, to Middle Eastern investor AGC for in excess of £450 million